Damix-hash/ChromedriveDownloader/README.md

 Also allows you to download chromedriver for specified operating systems!

 Allowed operating systems are:

 - linux64
 - mac-arm64
 - mac-x64
 - win32
+- win64

+You must write the operating systems as provided

 # Requirements
 All you need is to install requests by putting this into command prompt.